mekashef/vector_engine/README.md

 # Building a semantic search engine with Transformers and Faiss

+## This is a fork off of: https://github.com/kstathou/vector_engine adapted to create employee based search engine solutions
+* Other interesting nlp to plug in: https://index.quantumstat.com

 This repository contains the code for the following Medium blogs:
 - [How to build a semantic search engine with Transformers and Faiss](https://kstathou.medium.com/how-to-build-a-semantic-search-engine-with-transformers-and-faiss-dcbea307a0e8?source=friends_link&sk=6974c79b86e2f257c32f77d49583a524)
 - [How to deploy a machine learning model on AWS Elastic Beanstalk with Streamlit and Docker](https://kstathou.medium.com/how-to-deploy-a-semantic-search-engine-with-streamlit-and-docker-on-aws-elastic-beanstalk-42ddce0422f3?source=friends_link&sk=dcc7bbf8d172f2cd18aefcdf0c2c6b49)